AccelerationConsortium/ivoryOS/README.md

 ```
 ---
 ## Acknowledgements
-Authors acknowledge Telescope Innovations Corp., Hein Lab members for their valuable suggestions and contributions.
+Authors acknowledge Telescope Innovations Corp., UBC Hein Lab, and Acceleration Consortium members for their valuable suggestions and contributions.